Updated on 07.10.2018

 Instagram puts photos with hashtags ahead.
-However, similarly to other platforms it does not favor overusing them under a single picture.
-Thanks to hashtags your photos will show up in the “Discover” tab, where users with similar interest can find you.
+However, similarly to other platforms it doesn’t favor overusing them under a single picture.
+Thanks to hashtags, your photos can show up in the Explore tab – this is where users with similar interest can find you.

-- #mondaymotivation if you want inspire your audience in the start of the week,
+- #mondaymotivation if you want to inspire your audience at the beginning of the week,

 - #mondayblues or #mondaymorning to complain about Monday struggle,